We have hundreds of free self-guided walks, listed below, for you to read, download or follow using the on-line OS maps.

 Apart from being healthy Walking is definitely a low carbon leisure activity, as long as it doesn't require high carbon modes of transport to get to and from the walk itself.
 UK main-line trains and coaches have substantially better carbon footprints than most cars, unless car occupancy is greater than two people.
 Also, there is the CO2 production relating to hotel stays and restaurant meals.
 Some hotels and B&Bs are concerned to increase their sustainability and list this on their websites.

-We've completed three National Trails and made notes on how we've organised our trips.
+We've completed four National Trails and made notes on how we've organised our trips.
 You can see our route on a live map by clicking the following links